radionets-project/radionets/README.md

 * Reconstruct handwritten digits from their sampled Fourier spectrum
 * Simulated VLBA observations used for sampling
 * Simple CNN model for reconstruction and retransformation

+All analysis steps can be run using the Makefile inside the mnist_cnn directory.
+The different steps for an example analysis are
+1. mnist_fft: rescale and create the Fourier transformation of the mnist images
+2. mnist_samp: sample the Fourier space with simulated (uv)-coverages
+3. calc_normalization: calculate normalization factors to normalize train and valid dataset
+4. cnn_training: train the convolutional neural network, many options are available here

 ## Versions used